LiUSemWeb/HeFQUIN-VocabMappingsExperiments/README.md

 ## Experiments
 To execute experiments after setting up a federation, queries can be invoked from the test driver HeFQUIN engine using a shell script.
-We provide an example script under the [federations](https://github.com/LiUSemWeb/HeFQUIN-VocabMappingsExperiments/blob/main/experiments/exp1_noEqv_SHJ/run_experiment.sh) directory.
+We provide an example script under the [federations](https://github.com/LiUSemWeb/HeFQUIN-VocabMappingsExperiments/tree/main/experiments/exp1_noEqv_SHJ) directory.
 ```
-sh rewrite_to_localschema.sh
+sh run_experiment.sh
 ```

 You can find the latest implementation of the HeFQUIN engine in the [Github repository](https://github.com/LiUSemWeb/HeFQUIN).